Yusu-f/livegap-charts/docs/charts/horizontal-bar-chart.md

-# Bar Chart
+# Horizontal Bar Chart

-Bar charts are an effective tool for visually comparing different categories or values.
-They are instrumental when you want to:

-* **Show the distribution of data points**: How often a particular category or value occurs.
-* **Compare metric values across different groups**: Identify differences in performance, quantity, or frequency between various categories.
-* **Determine which groups are highest or most common**: Easily spot the largest or most frequent categories.
-* **Visualize how other groups compare against the others**: Understand the relative differences between categories.
+Horizontal bar charts are a variation of bar charts where the bars are oriented horizontally instead of vertically.
+This type of chart is often preferred when:

+Labels for categories are long or complex: Horizontal bars can make it easier to read and understand the labels.
+The chart is designed for a wide screen or display: Horizontal bars can better utilize the available space.
+The chart is intended to be printed in a landscape orientation: Horizontal bars can fit more information on a page.

-Here's a detailed guide on creating a bar chart with LiveGap charts.
+Here's a detailed guide on creating a horizontal bar chart with LiveGap charts.

-## How to create and use a Bar Chart
+## How to create and customize a horizontal Bar Chart

-### Step 1: Create a Bar Chart
+### Step 1: Create a Horizontal Bar Chart

-To create a new bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Bar Chart` from the list of options.
+To create a new horizontal bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Horizontal Bar Chart` from the list of options.

-This will open the Chart editor with the default bar chart loaded.
+This will open the Chart editor with the default horizontal bar chart loaded.

-You can load a different bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.
+You can load a different horizontal bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.

 ### Step 2: Add data to your chart

-Add your data to your bar chart using the spreadsheet at the bottom of the screen.
+Add your data to your horizontal bar chart using the spreadsheet at the bottom of the screen.

 ![Customize Chart](../assets/images/add-data.png)